rupamgangulydev/Backend-SQL-NoSQL-with-GO-Lang/README.md

 {0 0}
 {0 0}
 ```
 The built-in function make(T, args) serves a purpose different from new(T).
 It creates slices, maps, and channels only, and it returns an initialized (not zeroed) value of type T (not *T).
 The reason for the distinction is that these three types represent, under the covers, references to data structures that must be initialized before use.
+Example of make function is present in Sliice section...

 ### Array